ethanyen30/UMD-Sustainability-Chatbot/.github/README.md

 # UMD-Sustainability-Chatbot

 To access and play around with the chatbot, follow this [link](https://huggingface.co/spaces/ethanyen30/UMD-Sustainability-Chatbot).

-This link does not open in new tab.
+> This link does not open in new tab.

+General information is in the link.

-## Introduction
+## File Information
+Here I will describe what's in each file